 • 15.1.4.2. any actual or suspected slavery or human trafficking in a supply chain which has a connection with this agreement

-• 15.1.5. upon request from the supplier shall prepare and deliver to Comensura, a slavery and human trafficking report setting out the steps it has taken to ensure that slavery and human trafficking is not taking place in any of its supply chains or in any part of its business
+• 15.1.5. upon request from the supplier shall prepare and deliver to Comensura, a slavery and human trafficking report setting out the steps it has taken to ensure that slavery and human trafficking is not taking place in any of its supply chains or in any part of its business.

-• 15.1.6. the supplier shall maintain a complete set of records to trace the supply chain of all services provided to Comensura in connection with this agreement and implement steps to monitor its compliance with the supplier code of conduct and provide evidence of the same to Comensura upon request
+• 15.1.6. the supplier shall maintain a complete set of records to trace the supply chain of all Services provided to Comensura in connection with this agreement and implement steps to monitor its compliance with the supplier code of conduct and provide evidence of the same to Comensura upon request.

 • 15.2.
-The supplier shall, immediately it becomes aware, advise Comensura of any breach by the supplier of clause 15.1 and provide details of the same
+The supplier shall, immediately it becomes aware, advise Comensura of any breach by the supplier of clause 15.1 and provide details of the same.

 • 15.3.
-Breach of this clause 15 shall be deemed a material breach of this agreement
+Breach of this Clause 15 shall be deemed a material breach of this agreement

 Summary of our progress and next steps arising from Shiva Foundation’s modern slavery scorecard and LGA modern slavery maturity matrix

 This resource has been created in collaboration by Shiva Foundation, Stop The Traffik and the Mekong Club, with funding from the Home Office.
 The scorecard allows local authorities to easily assess their modern slavery risk across a number of key thematic areas and provide advice on how they can improve.
-We've committed to using this framework and accompanying guides as a measurement of the organisation’s competency.
-In summary, we scored strongly in:

 • collaboration with other agencies to tackle modern slavery and support victims